abhishek130904/DatabricksHackathon/README.md

 ## 📖 What is Vidya Setu?

-**Vidya Setu** (meaning *Bridge of Knowledge* in Sanskrit) is an intelligent, inclusive learning platform that bridges the gap between students and quality education — regardless of language, learning style, or ability.
+**Vidya Setu** (Bridge of Knowledge) is an AI-powered learning platform that bridges gaps in education—empowering disabled and underserved learners with adaptive quizzes and a RAG-based tutor that understands their study material and responds in their language and learning style.

 It combines a **ML-powered adaptive quiz engine** with a **RAG-based personal tutor** that reads your study material and answers questions in your language, adapted to your accessibility needs.